horsepurve/DeepRTplus/README.md

 <h2 id="5">5 Make prediction using the trained models</h2>

-Predict unknown RT for a new peptide using a current model is easy, see below as a demo, which is self-explained:
+Predict unknown RT for a new peptide using a current model is easy to do, see below as a demo, which is self-explained:

 ```
 python prediction_emb.py 100 param/dia_all_trans_mod_epo20_dim24_conv10.pt 10 ${rt_file}